jaysowen/runpod-hunyuan/readme.md

 - Custom node settings are preserved in `/workspace/ComfyUI/custom_nodes`
 - Node updates are handled automatically on container restart
 - Additional nodes can be installed via ComfyUI Manager
+- Use `SKIP_NODES=true` to keep your existing nodes when redeploying